Esri/solutions-geoprocessing-toolbox/data_management/README.md

 ## CADRG ECRG Tools

+> IMPORTANT: This toolbox is moving to Mature Support and will be removed in the future, but will be available from earlier [releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases).

 This toolbox will help to automate the creation of CADRG/ECRG Mosaic Datasets.

 * CADRG/ECRG Mosaic Datasets

 ## CIB Tools

+> IMPORTANT: This toolbox is moving to Mature Support and will be removed in the future, but will be available from earlier [releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases).

 * Create CIB Mosaic

 ## Elevation Tools

+> IMPORTANT: This toolbox is moving to Mature Support and will be removed in the future, but will be available from earlier [releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases).

 * Create Derived Elevation Mosaic
 * Create Source Elevation Mosaic